-HUM 2216.
-The Humanities with Writing I. This course increases the student's understanding and appreciation of western culture through the study of art, literature, music, and philosophy.
-HUM 2216 is a survey of our ancient, medieval and renaissance cultural heritages.
+HUM 1020.
+Introduction to Humanities with Writing I. This course increases the student's understanding and appreciation of western culture through the study of art, literature, music, and philosophy.
+HUM 1020 is a survey of our ancient, medieval and renaissance cultural heritages.
 This course fulfills 6,000 words of the Gordon Rule writing requirement.
 Prerequisite: Grades of "C" or higher in ENC 1101-1102.
 3 semester hours credit [A]

-HUM 2233.
-The Humanities with Writing II.
+HUM 2020.
+Introduction to Humanities with Writing II.
 This course increases the student's understanding and appreciation of western culture through the study of art, literature, music, and philosophy.
-HUM 2233 is a survey of our baroque, revolutionary and modern cultural heritages.
+HUM 2020 is a survey of our baroque, revolutionary and modern cultural heritages.
 This course fulfills 6,000 words of the Gordon Rule writing requirement.
 Prerequisite: Grades of "C" or higher in ENC 1101-1102.
 3 semester hours credit.
 [A]